partyio/heroku-cube/README.md

 In summary, just set a local MONGOLAB_URI variable locally and point it to something like `mongodb://localhost:27017/cube_development`.
 Then use Heroku's foreman to start the apps.

+### Misc
+Note that Heroku doesn't support websockets, so you'll need to use the HTTP endpoints if you deploy there.
+If you need websockets, [this issue](https://github.com/partyio/heroku-cube/issues/2) talks about using heroku-cube with nodejitsu.

 ### Issues
 Didn't work for you?
 Let me know via a Github issue.